Blazing350/Blazing350/README.md

 - ✨ First time using Github.
 Shits weird man.
 - 🎸 Play guitar and video games thats about it. 🎮
-- 🕷 Still wish I could be Spiderman. 🕸
+- 🕷 Still wish I could was Spiderman. 🕸
 (⊙_⊙;)